nirodhvana/suckless/README.md

-# suckLESSER
+# Nityananda
-My Build Of Programs That Suck Even LESSER.
+My Build of Programs that follow the Suckless Philosophy but actually suck less.

+:)